 - Super Smoke Mode for competition-quality smoke rings and bark

-- D2 drivetrain — faster startup, better temperature recovery
+- D2 drivetrain for faster startup and better temperature recovery

 - WiFIRE technology (WiFi + Bluetooth) with Traeger app